kentookura/forester-incr/README.md

 be done efficiently?

 We could use `Graph.Imperative.Digraph.ConcreteLabled (Addr) (Query)` and add an edge whenever `run_query` returns an `Addr_set.t`.
-This repo is not the place for this experiment.

 # Fast queries for the hypermedia server

 In order to avoid rerunning queries, I created a triemap indexed by `addr Query.t`.
-It can efficiently look up stored values by matching on the strucure of the query.
-It might be useful when rendering query results, or when in a dynamic environment in which a user can provide queries.
-For queries such as `Isect` and `Union`, we can construct the search result by looking up its parts, only querying when we need to and compute the result.
+Lookup procedes by matching on the strucure of the query.

+It may be used as a cache for storing query results.
+For queries such as `Isect` and `Union`, we can compute the result by looking up its parts, only running the query when it is not present in the triemap.